 - Floating shelf cubes arranged in different sizes on top of each other.

-- Installations with Mirrors Applications that visually expand the room.
+- Installations with mirror applications that visually expand the space.

-The combination of different shapes ensures a dynamic overall impression and gives the interior a good dose of idiosyncrasy.
-Asymmetrical arrangements in particular represent a captivating stylistic device to break up the room architecture and cultivate a playful handling of proportions.
+The combination of different forms creates a dynamic overall impression and gives the interior a healthy portion of individuality.
+Especially asymmetrical arrangements are a fascinating stylistic device to break up the room architecture and cultivate a playful handling of proportions.

 Material Mix for Personal Aesthetic